MicrosoftDocs/sql-docs/docs/sql-server/what-s-new-in-sql-server-2022.md

 - Is available as Evaluation Edition.
 It's available for a 180 day trial period, and includes all of the capabilities of Enterprise Edition.
 - On Azure Virtual Machines, it's available as Developer Edition.
 It's available for a 180 day trial period via a SQL Server on Azure Virtual Machines [marketplace image](https://ms.portal.azure.com/#create/Microsoft.AzureSQL).
 - For SQL Server 2022 Preview on Linux, see [Release notes for [!INCLUDE[sssql22](../includes/sssql22-md.md)] on Linux](../linux/sql-server-linux-release-notes-2022.md).
-- Doesn't include support from Microsoft, except for select EAP customers.
+- Doesn't include support from Microsoft, except for select Early Adoption Program customers.

 After you check out [!INCLUDE [sssql22-md](../includes/sssql22-md.md)], [submit feedback about the product](https://feedback.azure.com/d365community/forum/04fe6ee0-3b25-ec11-b6e6-000d3a4f0da0).